 You can enjoy the concessions inside, which include freshly, baked goods and hot drinks for a cool, fall day.
 If you wish to choose your own pumpkin, hop on one of the tractor rides and pick your own pumpkin in the patch.

-Look to enjoy Skee Ball and Connect 4 Golf, new for the 2022 season.
+Look to enjoy Skee Ball and Connect 4 Golf.
 Pinter’s is a highlight for many that visit NE Iowa and the Driftless Area.
-The farm is open weekends in October.
+The farm is open weekends in October starting October 7, 2023.

 Harvestville Farm in Donnellson, Iowa